Marcus Aurelius: Death and succession (180)

 Marcus Aurelius died at the age of 58 on 17 March 180 of unknown causes in his military quarters either in the city of Vindobona (province of Pannonia Superior, today Vienna) or near Sirmium (province of Pannonia Inferior, modern Sremska Mitrovica).
-(Note: Vindobona as Marc Aurel's death place is mentioned by Aurelius Victor in his De Caesaribus (16.14), Sirmium on the other hand in Tertullian's Apologeticum (25)) He was immediately deified and his ashes were returned to Rome, where they rested in Hadrian's mausoleum (modern Castel Sant'Angelo) until the Visigoth sack of the city in 410.
+(Note: Vindobona as Marcus Aurelius's death place is mentioned by Aurelius Victor in his De Caesaribus (16.14), Sirmium on the other hand in Tertullian's Apologeticum (25)) He was immediately deified and his ashes were returned to Rome, where they rested in Hadrian's mausoleum (modern Castel Sant'Angelo) until the Visigoth sack of the city in 410.
 His campaigns against Germans and Sarmatians were also commemorated by a column and a temple built in Rome.
 Some scholars consider his death to be the end of the Pax Romana.

 The Roman Empire at the death of Marcus Aurelius in 180, represented in purple.
 His annexation of lands of the Marcomanni and the Jazyges – perhaps to be provincially called Marcomannia and Sarmatia – was cut short in 175 by the revolt of Avidius Cassius and by his death.
 The light pink territory represents Roman dependencies: Armenia, Colchis, Iberia, and Albania.

 Marcus was succeeded by his son Commodus, whom he had named Caesar in 166 and with whom he had jointly ruled since 177.
 Biological sons of the emperor, if there were any, were considered heirs; however, it was only the second time that a "non-adoptive" son had succeeded his father, the only other having been a century earlier when Vespasian was succeeded by his son Titus.
 Historians have criticised the succession to Commodus, citing Commodus' erratic behaviour and lack of political and military acumen.
 At the end of his history of Marcus's reign, Cassius Dio wrote an encomium to the emperor, and described the transition to Commodus in his own lifetime with sorrow:

 [Marcus] did not meet with the good fortune that he deserved, for he was not strong in body and was involved in a multitude of troubles throughout practically his entire reign.
 But for my part, I admire him all the more for this very reason, that amid unusual and extraordinary difficulties he both survived himself and preserved the empire.
 Just one thing prevented him from being completely happy, namely, that after rearing and educating his son in the best possible way he was vastly disappointed in him.
 This matter must be our next topic; for our history now descends from a kingdom of gold to one of iron and rust, as affairs did for the Romans of that day.